sans-blue-team/blue-team-wiki/Tools/LinuxCLI101.md

 ```bash
 $ cd /tmp
 ```
 Change to the home directory.
-The following commands are equivalent for the Security511 Linux VM "student" user: "~" means home directory (for example: /home/student):
+The following commands are equivalent for the "student" user: "~" means home directory (for example: /home/student):
 ```bash
 $ cd
 $ cd ~